Aevarkan/WorldEdit-BE-Docs/docs/usage/general/masks.md

 ### Shadow Mask

 This mask matches blocks that can't be seen from where you are.
 It's best used in combination with `#surface`.
 For example, `;replace "#shadow #surface" stone` on some grass under trees while you're above them will turn them into stone.
 Inverting it like `!#shadow` will only match with blocks that can be seen from where you are.

+### Slope Mask

+This mask matches with blocks that are part of sloped terrain.
+The angle range varies from 0 degrees to 90.
+For example, `;replace "grass_block #slope[10:45]" coarse_dirt` will only target grass on 10 to 45 degree slopes, and convert it to coarse dirt.
+Best use it where there are no decoration blocks that can interfere with slope calculations.
+Like tall grass and flowers.